Mylaana/AresExpedition/README.md

 Action phase upgrade not working
 Production phase screen not working
 Player ready status display not working
+Global parameters not synchronized on phase change in backend
+Frontend data not being reset when game rollbacks to initial draft (edge case)

 ## Refactoring :
+Websocket: remove the global channel and switch to multiple sendings on private ones
 text with image component: refactoring
 test needs: empty components from the app logic and transfer it into services/classes
 global: removing obvious comments
 project-card-info-service (and some other?): switch to static
 TriggerState: switch out trigger id checks from model to a service
 Optimize data volume exchanged